Siege of Naco: The siege

-Just prior to April 6, twelve attack planes and six observation planes were dispatched by the order of Major General William Lassiter from Fort Crockett in Texas to provide additional air support on the U.S. side of the border.
+Just prior to April 6, twelve attack planes and six observation planes were dispatched by the order of U.S. Major General William Lassiter from Fort Crockett in Texas to provide additional air support on the U.S. side of the border.

 The siege lasted until April 6, when the rebels launched their final and ultimately unsuccessful attack to take control of the town.
 The rebel pilots also went into action for a final time, and again Murphy managed to drop a few bombs on the Arizona side of the border, causing a significant amount of damage to several buildings and wounded more innocent bystanders.
 When the rebels were repulsed the last time, they retreated to Cananea by way of Agua Prieta, leaving the Federals in control of the town.
 Patrick Murphy was shot down by the Federals the following day, but managed to escape into Arizona, where he was arrested and later released by American authorities.
 Defeat in the siege of Naco marked the beginning of the end of the rebellion in northern Mexico.
 The war would come to end less than two months later, following another major battle and rebel defeat in the town of Jimenez, Chihuahua.

 Major Rayma L. Andrews (far right), a Mexican colonel and two pilots during the siege of Naco on April 4, 1929.
 Both of the pilots wearing goggles were shot down and killed on the following day.

 Major Andrews stands with a 25-pound fragmentation bomb and a 100-pound demolition bomb.

 Newspaper clipping from the April 2, 1929, edition of the Chicago Daily Tribune concerning the siege.